Being Aero for Triathlon

 The drag force is partially determined by the drag coefficient.
 This number takes into account the shape of the solid object and the ease with which the fluid moves.
 Air is going to be the same generally from one place to another, so the defining factor here is the shape.
 A cyclist sitting upright might be compared to a cube or rectangle shape with a drag coefficient of about 1.05.

 Meanwhile, a triathlon biker in an aero position is streamlined and likely has a drag coefficient of 0.4 or lower.
 All other factors being equal, the biker with less drag coefficient experiences less drag force and can reach peak velocity with less energy.
+Reducing drag is key to improve aero cycling!

 Benefits of Aero Position in Biking